Signal Processing Based Deep Learning for Blind Symbol Decoding and Modulation Classification: Dual Path Network (DPN)

 The proposed DPN design combining neural networks and signal processing has several merits: \begin{enumerate} \item \textit{Predicting using restored signals}: The less the distortions in the signal (higher SNR, smaller frequency offsets, etc.), the better the predictions that neural networks obtain~\cite{hauser_signal_2017}.
 DPN design gradually restores the transmitted signal and uses the restored signal in the later predictions.
 This should lead to improved predictions. \item \textit{Incremental Feature Combining}: Each prediction made by the network has access to all features from the previous stages.
 For instance, the modulation classification NN, through the feature path can leverage all the previous features $\b{g}_1$, $\b{g}_2$, $\b{g}_3$, and $\b{g}_4$ not just $\b{g}_4$.
 The combining enables any prediction NN block to reuse relevant features from the previous stages.
 It also works as a backup in case a signal reconstruction stage leads to degradation in the signal due to misprediction, which might occur at low SNR. \item \textit{Compatibility with Existing DSP Methods}: The DPN outputs are frequency estimates, filter taps, and timing estimates.
 All these parameters have a clear interpretation and can be reused using existing signal processing techniques.
 For instance, if the received signal is too long, DPN can be applied to obtain estimates on a short portion of the signal.
 The estimates like frequency offset can be directly applied to the remaining signal.
 In case there exists a time varying frequency drift, a frequency offset tracking algorithm can be applied to DPN's estimate. \end{enumerate} All three claimed merits are verified in the results section.
 To verify the first two merits, we consider two alternative designs of DPN, which are described later in Section~\ref{subsec:alternative_arch}.

 The design of DPN also has several drawbacks.
-Since the signal path consists only of linear operations, DPN can only perform linear restoration of the signal.
+Since the signal path consists only of linear operations, DPN can only perform linear reconstruction of the signal, that is the reconstructed output $\widehat{\b{z}}_2$ is obtained using linear operations on the input $\b{y}$.
 This is in contrast with using a fully neural network design which can approximate non linear relations between its input and output.
 However, non linear distortions are typically mitigated in the radio hardware design, and communication systems are typically modeled using linear operations.
 The second drawback is that training DPN requires different types of data for training.
 DPN requires the true value of many signal parameters like frequency and timing offsets in addition to $\b{y}$.
 However, these parameters are easy to obtain in a simulator.
 To train DPN with an over the air capture, a long preamble can be used to precede known transmitted signals.
 Using existing signal processing techniques, the channel, the frequency, and timing offsets can be estimated to obtain the required training data.

 These previous merits and drawbacks are specific to the proposed design.
 DPN also inherits some of the merits and drawbacks of deep learning.
 DPN predicts using the weights calculated in training instead on relying on manually designed features.
 This data driven approach makes it relatively easy to support another modulation type for instance at the cost of lacking an interpretation of what is being learned.